With a list of national awareness days at your disposal, you should easily be able to generate hundreds of marketing content ideas.

 You’ve identified relevant national awareness days.
 What next?

-Armed with a list of relevant national awareness days, the next step is to brainstorm ways in which you could make them relevant to your business or personal story.
+Armed with a list of relevant national awareness days, the next step is to brainstorm ways that you could make them relevant to your business or personal story.
 Then, plot out your content ideas into a content plan.

 As I wrote about in this blog about content planning tips for photographers, I strongly recommend that you aim to create a bank of ideas in advance, for at least the month ahead or, preferably, the quarter.
 That way, you’ll only have to dedicate time to come up with new content ideas a few times a year.